-A copy of the Auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 6.
+A copy of the Auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 5.

-This report is made in accordance with a resolution of the directors of Warakirri Asset Management Ltd.
+This report is made in accordance with a resolution of the directors.

 JW McKay Managing Director